nooku/www.nooku.org/_drafts/special-delivery-from-the-composer-express.md

 We've created an installer plugin for Composer that knows how to handle the different packages we need to throw at it.

 When you install the framework through Composer, the plugin knows that it should not only download it, but install and enable it as well!
-All you have to do is require the "nooku/nooku-framework" package in your composer.json and you're done!
+All you have to do is require the `nooku/nooku-framework` package and you're done!

 See our [Getting Started](http://www.nooku.org/get-started/) page for a copy-paste-ready example.